Escape from Alcatraz (film): Historical accuracy

 The opening text of Morris' arrival at Alcatraz is given as January 18, 1960.
 In real life, Morris was sent to Alcatraz on January 14.
 The conversation between Morris and the warden, notably when Morris is asked on whether he has any family, is an amalgamation of a conversation Morris was given by a classification parole officer and the associate warden.
 Litmus telling Morris about the shaft on top on the roof in the prison yard and teasing him "ask the bull for the key" is based on a reported conversation Morris had with a fellow prisoner in the brush shop.

 The warden is a fictional character created to avoid potential legal action.
 The film is set between the arrival of Morris at Alcatraz in January 1960 and his escape in June 1962; the warden remains in office over the course of the entire movie.
 In reality, Warden Madigan had been replaced by Blackwell in 1961.
 Blackwell served as warden of Alcatraz at its most difficult time from 1961 to 1963, when it was facing closure as a decaying prison and financing problems, and at the time of the June 1962 escape.
-Blackwell moved Arthur Dollison as associate to oversee the prison and to act as warden in his absence.
 Blackwell was on vacation in Napa County, California at the time of the escape.
+Blackwell appointed prison administrator Arthur Dollison to the role of Acting Warden in his absence.
 The film's Warden mentions his predecessors Johnston (1934–48) and (incorrectly) Blackwell (1961–63).

 The incident in which Doc chops off his fingers with a hatchet was based on an actual incident in 1937; inmate Rufe Persful, maddened by strict rules that imposed silence on the prisoners, cut off four fingers with a hatchet to try to get transferred off Alcatraz.

-Accounts in real life conflict as to who masterminded the escape.
+Accounts in real life differ as to who masterminded the escape.
 Allen West, the fourth inmate who tried to participate in the real escape, but was left behind when he failed to remove his ventilator grille on the night of the escape, is fictionalized as "Charley Butts".
-Butts, who is a newcomer, is portrayed as little more than a barely competent follower, and not very bright as shown when Litmus introduces himself as Al Capone.
+Butts, who is a newcomer, is portrayed as little more than a barely competent follower, and not very bright, as shown when Litmus introduces himself as Al Capone.
 In real life, West had been in Alcatraz since 1957 and was known for having an aggressive reputation for violence and repeated escapes.
 West claimed that the escape was his idea.
 The film reinforces the idea that Morris was the mastermind.

 The symbol of the chrysanthemum is a fictional invention of the film, as is the final scene where the warden finds a chrysanthemum on Angel Island after the escape, that may or may not indicate the prisoners' survival.